testomatio/examples/webdriverIO/v9/README.md

 - Runs on push/PR to master branch
 - Uses Ubuntu 24.04 and Node.js 22
 - Executes WebdriverIO tests with Testomat.io integration
-- Generates and uploads Allure reports as artifacts
 - Configures timeouts and permissions

 ---